fiskaltrust/release-notes/portal/portal-sprint-76.md

 ## Features

+### Data Exports

+------------------ TODO ADD CONTENT

+### E-Commerce

+#### Seperate template-products by market
+In the past we have not seperated the template-based-products for different markets.
+This led to the fact that we have shown all of these products in the shop.
+We have made some changes to being able to separate these products between the markets and now only products that are really available for the given market are shown.

+### Middleware Configuration

 #### Configuring Diebold Nixdorf SCU
 Similar to the other SCUs we do have a Diebold Nixdorf specific configuration page now that should make configuring the Diebold Nixdorf SCU easier for the users.
 <br/>